Recipe: Vegan Beet Pesto Pasta

 raw slivered almonds

-large cooked and peeled purple beets, coarsely chopped
+large cooked and peeled red beets, coarsely chopped

 red wine vinegar